XuWangLab/TRIP/README.md

 # Q&A
 ***Why my TRIP seems not to be running?***

-At beginning, you may observe no running via `htop` or other background-check command, which is because TRIP is downloading files `tree path/to/TRIP_results to check`, the `wget` method built-in TRIP consumes neglectable computing resources.
+At beginning, you may observe no running via `htop` or other background-check command, which is because TRIP is downloading files.
+You can use `tree path/to/TRIP_results` to check files current status simutaneously, the `wget` method built-in TRIP consumes neglectable computing resources.

 ***Can TRIP handle long sequencing reads?***